datastaxdevs/workshop-cassandra-driver-nodejs-portugues/README.md

 `ASTRA_DB_CLIENT_SECRET` is different and you will have to adapt the above instructions.
 If you prefer, you could also simply hardcode three strings in the Node code - though this is a _Very Bad Practice™_.

-### 2c.
-Connecting to a Cassandra DB

-If you want to practice with a standard Cassandra installation instead of an Astra DB instance, you will need the IP address(es) of at least one of the nodes in the cluster, plus any other authentication mechanism configured on the cluster.

-Assuming there is no authentication at all (which is admissible only for a test cluster!), to connect to the database you will have to use a `config` set of options similar to the following (details may vary depending on your database's configuration):

-    const config = {
-        // one or more node IP addresses here
-        contactPoints: ['12.34.56.78', '78.56.34.12'],
-        localDataCenter: 'datacenter1',
-        keyspace: 'chemistry'
-    };

-This `config` will have to replace the one found in this repo's code snippets, which  are written to read the Astra DB environment variables and connect to that database.
-(See "4a.
-A first reading" below for a working example)

 ## 3. Prepare your database